nellaschema/data-engineering/databricks/running-databricks-notebooks-from-vscode.md

 # What I learned

-At first, I thought that connecting the Databricks extension to my workspace would be enough to run everything from VS Code but it wasn't.
+At first, I thought that connecting the Databricks extension to my workspace would be enough to run everything from VS Code, but it wasn't.

 There are different pieces involved: